nicolaschotard/stackyter/README.rst

 options.
 Given a setup file located on your distant host, you can simply do::

-  stackyter.py --mysetup /path/to/my/setup.sh (--username myusername)
+  stackyter --mysetup /path/to/my/setup.sh (--username myusername)

 Your local setup file will be sourced at connection as followed::